 I know I’m like a broken record these days about the whole sugar thing, but it’s really a key piece to the nutritional puzzle for so many things that ail us.
 Sugar shuts down your immune system for up to several hours after eating it.
 It prevents those little macrophages from properly tackling bacteria.
 It’s a crime that so many cold and flu remedies are loaded with sugar.

 :: Cut out the sweet stuff!
 If you feel that little tickle in the back of your throat, get diligent eliminating deserts (yes, even chocolate), the sugar in your coffee, and all sodas (steer clear of the sugar free varieties too – those artificial sweeteners have their own set of health hazards and you don’t want to go down that road)

 :: No juice.
 Even orange juice.
-Juice has just as much sugar as soda even if it’s “natural” (excessive fructose is actually quite harmful to the body, but that’s the subject for another post).
+The only juice I’ll let in our house when it’s cold and flu season is a true green juice, and by “true” I mean a 4:1 ratio of vegetables to fruit or starchy vegetable, like this one.
+Fruit juice and even some veggie juices like carrot or beet have just as much sugar as soda even if it’s “natural” (excessive fructose is actually quite harmful to the body, but that’s the subject for another post).
 If you’re going to eat fruit, eat the whole thing with all the wonderful minerals and fibre that comes with it.
-Juice is pasteurized (kills much of the nutritional value), all the fibre is gone, and what’s left is tasty sugary water.
+Also, commercial juice is pasteurized (kills much of the nutritional value), all the fibre is gone, and what’s left is tasty sugary water.
 It’s a no-no.

 Move that body